GSA/digitalcorps.gsa.gov/README.md

 # United States Digital Corps

-The [U.S. Digital Corps](https://digitalcorps.gsa.gov/) website is developed using the [U.S. Web Design System v2.0](https://v2.designsystem.digital.gov) and is hosted as a [Cloud.gov Pages](https://federalist.18f.gov/) websites.
-This code uses the [Jekyll](https://jekyllrb.com) site engine and built with Ruby.
+The [U.S. Digital Corps](https://digitalcorps.gsa.gov/) website is developed using the [U.S. Web Design System v2](https://v2.designsystem.digital.gov) and is hosted as a [Cloud.gov Pages](https://federalist.18f.gov/) website.
+This code uses a [Jekyll](https://jekyllrb.com) site engine and built with Ruby.

-This project assumes that you are comfortable editing source code.
-If you prefer to launch a website without editing any source code, checkout [uswds-jekyll](https://github.com/18F/uswds-jekyll), which allows you to change the layout and content with configuration files.

 This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.congress.gov/bill/115th-congress/house-bill/5759).
 The standards require that a website or digital service: